Mattefarax/PW-Gruppo2-LovelyCommit/README.md

 ## Schemas

-To be able to view any .drowio file open [this](https://draw.io), than open the file from the repository
+To be able to view any .drowio file open [this link](https://draw.io), than open the file from the repository

 |![Flow schema of the system](./Images/FlowSchema.jpg)|
 |-|